How your hearing may change

 - Can you hear the phone ringing?
 And, when you answer, can you understand what’s being said?

 - Do you have problems hearing when there’s a high amount of background noise or when you’re with a group of people?

-If any of these scenarios apply to you or to someone you know, it’s very likely that they do need some help with their hearing.
 The help you can get Devices to help you hear better, or to alert you to sounds you might otherwise miss: